U.F.O. (2012 film): Plot

-Aliens target Robin's house.
+Back at Robin's house, they see smaller aliens crafts approach he house and hide from sight.
 Robin and Vincent go out to steal a car, and Dana is stalked by a spotter ship.
-Soldiers Kenny and Sam bring the ship down with a rocket launcher.
-Reunited, the group are heading for George's house when the tramp confronts them with a pistol, saying that they are protecting the Devil.
-The tramp kills Robin and the soldiers shoot him dead.
-At George's house they are convinced that aliens are hiding among humans, identifiable via a purple mark.
-George reveals that he has been monitoring the situation with an alien transmitter and they should only trust people they know.
-None of them can vouch for Carrie, so Michael says he will privately inspect her.
-As they enter a room Carrie shoots him dead then fights off Sam, Kenny, and George, and survives a point blank shot from George's shotgun.
-She escapes with Dana hostage, and Kenny shoots her just as she teleports to a spaceship.
-George offers the aliens technology but they disintegrate him.
+She is then saved by soldiers Kenny and Sam who bring the ship down with a rocket launcher.
+When everyone reunites, the group decide to move to Michael's uncle George's house.
+The tramp sneaks behind Michael and takes his pistol, threatening them while saying that they are protecting the Devil.
+The tramp is gunned down by the soldiers, but Robin is shot and killed.

+They arrive at George's house, who reveals that he has been monitoring the situation with an alien transmitter.
+He states that the aliens are hiding among humans, identifiable via a purple mark, and they should only trust people they know.
+The suspicion soon falls on Carrie as none of them can vouch for her.
+Michael agrees to inspect her in private.
+While they are alone, he apologizes while admitting that he was dishonorably discharged due to his confrontational personality and was too ashamed to tell anyone.
+Upon entering the room, Carrie shoots Michael dead, outing herself as an imposter.
+She manages to fight off Sam, Kenny, and George before taking Dana hostage.
+Sam and Kenny follow her to a barn where Carrie is teleported to a spaceship.
+George offers the aliens technology to spare their lives but the ship disintegrates him.

-Kenny and Sam's automatic rifles are having no effect on the UFO, when another UFO destroys it.
-The sky fills with two different kinds of UFO attacking each other.
-Sam is killed in the crossfire as the others retreat to George's house.
-A televised newsreader in Carrie's form announces that humanity has won the war and people should return to their homes.
-Vincent attempts to rape Dana, and Kenny beats him and threatens to kill him.
+Kenny and Sam's guns have no effect on the UFO, when another UFO suddenly destroys the first one.
+The sky then fills with two different kinds of UFO attacking each other.
+Sam is killed in the crossfire as the others retreat back to George's house.
+Vincent, having gone insane from the recent events, attempts to rape Dana only for Kenny to beat him and threaten to kill him.
+The power then turns back on as the group are shocked to see a televised newsreader who looks like Carrie announce that humanity has won the war and people should return to their homes.

 An alien infiltration team led by a duplicate of the policeman breaks in and reports that a young girl there can identify them.
-Flashbacks reveal that several copies of him had followed the group.
-The team receives a go-ahead to kill everyone in the house, and their screams are heard over the radio.
-In the depths of outer space, the battle between the two alien factions rages on, as the mothership begins to descend.
+Flashbacks reveal that several copies of him had followed the group since the nightclub.
+The team receives a go-ahead to kill everyone in the house as their screams are heard over the radio.
+In the depths of outer space, the battle between the two alien factions rages on as the mothership begins to descend.